How civil resistance works, maybe

 Nonviolently.
 Because that is the nature of the system we want to build.

-But also, powerfully.
+But also, powerfully, intentionally, and with a crystalline clarity of our own objectives.
 Because nothing else will succeed.

 We also must do this with the right goals, and the right people – because again, we are not just overturning one system, and hoping that another better one will appear magically in its place.
 We are building something vast, specific, and intentional.